danmanners/homelab-kube-cluster/talos/README.md

 [Talos](https://www.talos.dev/) is a Linux OS designed for secure, immutable, and minimal installations on both baremetal hardware and cloud-native environments.
 Talos is available on both `amd64` and various single board computers, like the Raspberry Pi and Compute Module 4.

+> If you're looking for unencrypted config file examples, [navigate to the examples directory](examples/).

 ## Setup & Prep

 In my environment, I spun up all of my virtual machines.
 I did this by creating a Virtual Machine Template with the [Talos ISO](https://github.com/talos-systems/talos/releases/tag/v0.14.2), an empty hard drive, and that's about it.